 Kaiolani was asked by Kanake in 1998 to help at E Hula Mau in Irvine.
 From here he found the joy of hula again when he met Kumu Hula Auntie Noelani Macintosh where he became her Alaka’i.
 He learned more about Oli, chanting, and about a halau and is very greatful to Auntie.

 Kaiolani moved to Quartz Hill and opened his first studio in his garage in the Antelope Valley seven years ago and began his journey in the world as Kumu Hula.
-With great joy he has been able to open his second studio in Sherman Oaks, California.
+With great joy he has been able to open his second studio in Silverlake, California.